301.81 IMPORTED FIRE ANT

 B. Soil samples for processing, testing, or analysis may be moved interstate from the quarantined area (without a certificate or permit) only to approved laboratories or only in emergencies under authorization from the Plant Protection Division, USDA.

 SYNTHETIC POTTING MIX

 APPENDIX A 06-02-89

 Plants potted in a soil free mix (perlite, sponge rock, sawdust, steam sterilized sand, vermiculite, etc.) may create a risk of introducing the imported fire ant and should be inspected but do not require certification as far as this quarantine is concerned (soil free mix not covered in the quarantine).
 Rejections of IFA infested plant material potted in a soil free mix should be made under the authority of Section 6461.5.
 All notices of rejection should indicate the type of potting media involved.

 APPENDIX B 11-18-82

 Hay and straw made into wreaths would be considered a processed product and would be exempt from requirements of this quarantine.

 Shipments from the following areas which contain regulated articles should be issued a Warning-Hold Notice and inspected at destination.

 ARKANSAS Counties of: Arkansas, Conway, Crittenden, Phillips, Pope, Scott

-NORTH CAROLINA Counties of: Alamance*, Bertie, Burke*, Camden, Catawba, Cherokee, Chowan, Clay, Currituck, Dare, Davidson*, Durham, Edgecombe, Franklin, Gates, Graham, Granville*, Guilford, Halifax, Hertford, Iredell*, Lincoln, Macon, Martin, Nash, Northampton, Pasquotank, Perquimans, Randolph, Rowan, Rutherford, and Vance*
+NORTH CAROLINA Counties of: Alamance*, Bertie, Burke*, Camden, Catawba, Cherokee, Chowan, Clay, Currituck, Dare, Davidson*, Durham, Edgecombe, Franklin, Gates, Graham, Granville*, Guilford, Halifax, Hertford, Iredell*, Lincoln, Macon, Martin, Nash, Northampton, Pasquotank, Perquimans, Randolph, Rowan, Rutherford, Vance*, and Warren.